JimSeker/BroadCastReceiver/README.md

 =================
 `eclipse/` is the examples for use in eclipse.
 This is no longer updated.
 The rest of the examples are in Android studio format.

+`BroadcastBoot`: (java) Receives a broadcast on boot, that starts a alarm (since background services are no longer allowed in Oreo).

+`BroadcastBoot2`: (java) Receives a broadcast on boot, that starts a Worker, which is allowed to run in the background.

-`BroadCastDemo1`: Simple implementation of a receiver with a static and dynamic registered intent-filter
+`BroadCastDemo1`: (java) Simple implementation of a receiver with a static and dynamic registered intent-filter

+`BroadCastDemo1_kt`: (Kotlin) Simple implementation of a receiver with a static and dynamic registered intent-filter

+`BroadCastDemo2`: (java) Setup to receive intents about battery status and power status.  it uses dynamic registered receivers to get the information.

-`BroadCastDemo2`: Setup to receive intents about battery status and power status.  it uses dynamic registered receivers to get the information.
+`BroadCastDemo2`: (Kotlin) Setup to receive intents about battery status and power status.  it uses dynamic registered receivers to get the information.

-`BroadcastNoti`: A reimplementation of the [notification demo](https://github.com/JimSeker/notifications), but using only receivers for the broadcast.
+`BroadcastNoti`: (Java) A reimplementation of the [notification demo](https://github.com/JimSeker/notifications), but using only receivers for the broadcast.

-`BroadcastBoot`: Receives a broadcast on boot, that starts a alarm (since background services are no longer allowed in Oreo).

-`BroadcastBoot2`: Receives a broadcast on boot, that starts a Worker, which is allowed to run in the background.
+`BroadcastNoti_kt`: (Kotlin) A reimplementation of the [notification demo](https://github.com/JimSeker/notifications), but using only receivers for the broadcast.

 ---